-DO follow the contact lens care instrutions.
+DO follow the contact lens care instructions.
 Follow the instructions for wearing, cleaning, and disinfecting that come with your contact lenses.
 If you do not receive instructions, ask your eye doctor for them.

 DON'T share your contact lenses with anyone else.
 You wouldn't share your toothbrush, would you?
-Sharing contacts could spread germs.
-Plus, all eyes are not the same size and shape; your contact lenses are fitted just for you.
+All eyes are not the same size and shape; your contact lenses are fitted just for you.

 DON'T buy any contact lenses without a prescription.
 If you don't see an eye doctor and get a prescription, the contact lenses you get may not fit properly and work well.
 They could even damage your eyes.
+Sometimes, wearing contact lenses can damage the top layer of your eyeball (cornea).
 Even if you aren't having any problems now, the lenses still could be causing damage to your eyes.
 By having regular checkups and buying contact lenses with a prescription, you will reduce the chance of any undetected damage to your eyes.

 Buying decorative or Halloween contact lenses

-You can buy contact lenses, including decorative contact lenses, from your eye doctor, on the internet, or from a mail-order company, which includes foreign manufacturers or distributors of decorative lenses.
+You can buy contact lenses, including decorative contact lenses, from your eye doctor, on the internet, or from a mail-order company.
+This includes foreign manufacturers or distributors of decorative lenses.
 It's very important that you only buy contact lenses from a company that sells

 FDA-cleared or approved contact lenses and requires you to provide a prescription.